kejsibushi20/AI-Cybersecurity/README.md

 <img src='doc/framework.png' width='800px'>
 </center>

+## UNIVERSITY OF LUXEMBOURG - HPC
+This project is designed to run on the HPC Iris cluster using SLURM for job scheduling.
+To execute the code, follow these steps:

+Access the Cluster: Connect to the Iris cluster via ssh iris-cluster (ensure you have an active account).
+Allocate Resources: Request GPU resources suitable for your workload.
+Submit Jobs: As the code execution exceeds two hours, use the sbatch command to submit jobs for batch processing.
+Job submission scripts are included in this repository for convenience

 ## RESULTS - AI& CYBERSECURITY
 The scripts we have developed are located in the scripts folder, with their corresponding logs stored in the results folder.
 Please note that we have included only a subset of the generated adversarial images due to their large file sizes.